F1llerbRZ/F1llerbRZ/README.md

 ✨I was born with a passion for technology and electronic games.
 The quest for knowledge led me on this educational journey 🚀.
 Now I'm an avatar in the metaverse of technology, exploring the map of knowledge, collecting precious information and acquiring new skills.✨

-🔥I currently work as a QA Analyst and Software Engineer.

 <div style="display: inline_block"><br>
   <img align="center" alt="Rafa-Csharp" height="30" width="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/selenium/selenium-original.svg">
   <img align="center" alt="Rafa-Js" height="30" width="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/java/java-plain.svg">